jhuapl-boss/boss-manage/docs/InstallGuide.md

 1. Copy `boss-manage.git/packer/variables/aws-credentials.example` to
 `boss-manage.git/vault/private/vault_aws_credentials`
-  * You may have to create the directory “private”
+  * You may have to create the directory "private"
 2. Open `vault_aws_credentials` in a text editor
 3. Open a web browser
 4. Login to the AWS console and open up the IAM console
 5. Select **Users** from the left side menu
 6. Click **Create New Users**
 7. Give the Vault account a name
-8. Make sure “Generate an access key for each user” is checked
+8. Make sure "Generate an access key for each user" is checked
 9. Click **Create**
 10. Copy the access key and secret key from the browser into the text editor
 11. Save `vault_aws_credentials` and close the text editor